BobbyCatasta/ObjectPoolingPlugin/README.md

 The **Object Pooling Plugin** is a clean, modular and extensible **runtime pooling system** designed to reduce allocations and boost performance in Unity.
 It features both a **ScriptableObject-based workflow** and a **generic key-driven pool manager**, making it suitable for gameplay systems, tools, UI, and scalable frameworks.

-> 🎯 Designed for readability, extensibility, and real production use — with clean architecture and minimal overhead.
+> 🎯 Designed for readability, extensibility, and real production use, with clean architecture and minimal overhead.

 ---